felixscode/SlideMaster/README.md

   - `GITHUB_REPO`: GitHub repository name containing the presentations (default: `slides`)
   - `SLIDEV_HOST_URL`: URL path where Slidev presentations will be served (default: `/slidev/`)
 - **Authentication Management**: Each line in `secrets/streamlit_passwords` should contain a SHA-256 hashed password (use the included `hash_password.py` utility to generate them)
-- **Production Build**: This application now uses `npx slidev build` to create static production builds instead of running Slidev in development mode, which solves many deployment issues
-- **Custom Interface**: Modify the iframe CSS in `view_presentation()` function to customize the presentation view
+- **Static Build Architecture**: The application:
+  - Uses `build_and_serve.sh` script to build Slidev content with `npx slidev build `
+  - Serves static files using a Python HTTP server
-- **Process Management**: The application automatically handles port conflicts and process management
+- **Process Management**: The application automatically:
+  - Stops any process using port 3030 before starting a new presentation
+  - Sets maximum wait time limits to prevent hanging on failed server startups
 - **Reverse Proxy Setup**: The provided Caddyfile configures a reverse proxy that:
   - Routes the main Streamlit application from your domain's root path
-  - Routes the Slidev presentations through `/slidev/` without exposing port 3030
+  - Routes the Slidev presentations through subdomain without exposing port 3030
   - Eliminates the need to open additional ports in your firewall

 ## ❓ Frequently Asked Questions